zkamvar/stunning-barnacle/Landscape.md

 ## Episode Structure

-All episodes for the Carpentries should be valid stand-alone documents that can render to HTML without external dependencies.
+All episodes for the Carpentries should be stand-alone markdown documents that can render to valid HTML via [pandoc](https://pandoc.org/) without external dependencies.
 The structure of an episode is largely free-form, but there are certain elements that should be included to ensure a valid episode in the form of yaml content, required information blocks, instructor notes, and properly closed fenced div tags.

 > As a refresher, a fenced div tag is a line that starts with *at least* three colons followed by the name of the tag.
 The tag is closed by adding another line that starts with *at least* three colons with no tag at the end:
 >